Coder4916/The-CB-Suite/README.md

 ### **Forms Testing**

-The Think-In-Space Form was also tested to make sure that the required fields are working, and the form sends the input data correctly.
+The CB Suite edit and add_review forms were tested to make sure that the required fields are working, the create and update and the form POSTs the input data correctly to the site.

 ![Input Data sent to CI mock server](/assets/images/ci-confirm-form.png)